Composably secure device-independent encryption with certified deletion: ECD protocol

 \subsection{Secrecy}

+We now prove some lemmas which, in the context of the alternative security definitions in Section~\ref{sec:altdef}, will imply the secrecy property (as we shall discuss in Section~\ref{sec:altdefproof}).
+In the context of our composable security analysis (in Section~\ref{sect:comp-sec}), however, these will just be intermediate results in the full composable security proof.

-We prove two lower bounds for the (smoothed) min-entropy of $K^\A$ in the states $\rho$ and $\sigma$, conditioned on Bob and Eve's side information and the randomness $R$.
-These guarantee secrecy of the protocol via the Leftover Hashing Lemma, as we shall later show.
+Specifically, we prove two lower bounds for the (smoothed) min-entropy of $K^\A$ in the states $\rho$ and $\sigma$, conditioned on Bob and Eve's side information and the randomness $R$.
+These will later allow us to show secrecy of the protocol via the Leftover Hashing Lemma.

 \begin{lemma} If Bob plays honestly and $p_\top \geq 2\cdot2^{-2\eps^2\gamma l}$, then the state $\hBrho_{C_2RK^\A\tB B_T\tE}$ satisfies